WHAT DOES YOUR SKIN CRAVE?

 What kind of climate do you live in?

-Hormonal Changes can affect your skin.
+Hormonal changes can affect your skin.

-Your skin craves nutrients.
+Your skin craves nutrients

-Your skin craves light.
+Your skin craves natural light

-You do need natural light to absorb that valuable vitamin D. Getting that natural light safely by putting on sunscreen or protective clothing and wearing sunglasses or even a sun hat or visor to give extra protection for your skin and especially your eyes is a must have.
+You need natural light to absorb that valuable vitamin D. You can safely get natural light by putting on sunscreen, wearing protective clothing, sunglasses, a sun hat, or a visor.
+The extra protection for your skin and your eyes is a must-have.
 Always keep in mind the skin around your eyes is the most delicate skin on your face.
-Protecting your skin is so important, since too much sun is very damaging to your skin and will age skin faster than anything else.
-The worse contributing factors for unhealthy lack luster skin is too much sun, sun damage, smoking, alcohol, pollution/free radicals, negative stress, and inadequate nutrient rich diet.
-Your skin is craving water, nutrients and light along with some good sleep of course.
+Protecting your skin is important since too much sun damages your skin and will age your skin faster than anything else.
+The worst contributing factors for unhealthy lackluster skin are too much sun, sun damage, smoking, alcohol, pollution/free radicals, harmful stress, and an inadequate nutrient-rich diet.
+Your skin is craving water, nutrients, and light, along with some good sleep, of course.
 Take the journey to discover how you can improve your skin health and love the skin you are in.